In-store fortune teller provides alternative method for answering life’s questions

 But perhaps most interesting is the bookstore’s fortune teller.

-She uses palm reading, wisdom cards, tarot, and paragraphy to read people.
+She uses palm reading, wisdom cards, tarot, and paragraphy to provide Professional Psychic Readings.
 Much of the time, cards and dice are not necessary because she has a psychic gift and knows how to give practical advice.

 Jeffery Mullen, a junior aerospace engineering sciences major, said, “I don’t believe in psychics, but if I could ask one a question, I would ask if I am ever going to meet Keira Knightley.”